HuaweiCloudBrazilTeam/cloud-auto-scaling-demo/README.md

 Step-by-step how to use Huawei Cloud Autoscaling + ELB

-Abstract：Auto Scaling (AS) is a somewhat cool feature which is almost the standard of cloud providers.
+*Abstract:* Auto Scaling (AS) is a somewhat cool feature which is almost the standard of cloud providers.
 It is a service that automatically adjusts service resources based on your service requirements and configured AS policies.

 - [Description](#description)